How to Clean Linoleum Floors

 List of the steps for a fast linoleum clean-up:

 1. Clean the area by vacuuming the floor.
-You must make sure that you will include the parts where the dust gather like the corners as well as those under the appliances and cabinets.
+Make sure to include the parts where the dust gathers, like the corners and those under the appliances and cabinets.

-2. Fill up the bucket with hot water and then pour about six to seven drops of the dish soap.
+2. Fill the bucket with hot water and then add six to seven drops of dish soap.

-3. Dip the mop into the water mixture and make sure to properly wring so that excess water can be prevented to go to the floor.
-It can be an advantage if you make use of a self-wringing sponge or cloth.
+3. Dip the mop into the water mixture and make sure to wring properly so that excess water does not go to the floor.
+It can be an advantage if you use a self-wringing sponge or cloth.

-4. It is important that you work on one section of the floor at a time.
-You can do the rinsing of the mop in the water mixture and wringing all over again for each section until the whole area of the floor has been finished mopping.
+4. You must work on one section of the floor at a time.
+You can rinse the mop in the water mixture and wring it all over again for each section until you have finished mopping the whole area.

 5. Pour out the water mixture from the bucket and then pour in hot water until the bucket is full.

-6. In the clean hot water, put in the mop and do a thorough wringing.
+6. Put in the mop in the clean hot water and do a thorough wringing.

 7. Do all over again the repetitive rinsing and mopping using the clean and hot water.
 Be sure to work per section of the floor.

-8. Make use of the old towels in drying the floors.
-The linoleum has grooves which can absorb liquid that is why it is important to dry it thoroughly.
+8. Dry the floors using old towels.
+The linoleum has grooves that can absorb liquid, so it is important to dry it thoroughly.

 For good maintenance, the floor must undergo deep scrubbing at least once or even twice annually.
 This is most important to be done if there are deep grooves.

-– Mop – cloth or sponge may be used as an alternative
+– Mop – a cloth or sponge may be used as an alternative

 – Bucket

-– Scrub brush which its bristle is made of nylon
+– Scrub brush whose bristle is made of nylon

 – Vacuum cleaner